arpitbbhayani/articles/blogs/copy-on-write.md

 ![Copy-on-Write a Binary Tree](https://user-images.githubusercontent.com/4745789/80869877-7606fb80-8cc0-11ea-8a9b-2b7312a59f11.png)

 Copy on write is just a semantic, the implementation of this semantic depends on the data structure and the usecase.
-CoW with trees could be implemented as shown above, for LinkedList things are very similar to Trees becoase everything is just a pointer.
+CoW with trees could be implemented as shown above, for Linked List things are very similar to Trees becoase everything is just a pointer.
 In arrays

 # CoW in action
 In this section we see how Copy-on-Write semantics finds its use in a variety of fields and branches like Operating Systems, Databases, and even Time Travel.